-Like the Asante, the Kwahu are also well established with rich cultural unique though sects of the Akan cultural fraternity in Ghana.
+Like the Asante, the Kwahus are also well established with rich cultural unique though sects of the Akan cultural fraternity in Ghana.
 Kwahu chiefs have their unique dress codes which make them distinct from other Akan chiefs.
 However, with the Kwahu living far from the Asante land and rather settling close to the Ga people, there seem to be merging or transculturation among the Ga and Kwahu chiefs.
-In recent time's costumes for the Ga traditional rulers are having much resemblance with that of the Kwahu traditional rulers.
+In recent time's costumes for the Ga traditional rulers is having much resemblance with that of the Kwahu traditional rulers.
 The late Nii Dzamansah III, chief of Otinibi related that in the olden times, the only costumes used by a Ga chief priest, chief and the queen mother were a white calico cloth, a white acacia (big togas), the afili and the nyanyara leaf (Kwakye-Opong, 2011).
-They walked barefooted.
+They walked barefoot.
 This constituted their costume during confinement, when outdoor and at all functions.

-As a researcher, I found that unlike the Asante, there is not much documentation on the chiefs regalia within Kwahu traditional area apart from that of the queens documented by Nkansah (2008).
-The absence of such historical records turns to obscure the true identity of the royal regalia used by Kwahu chiefs in the past as against those using the modern-day chiefs.
+Unlike the Asante, there is not much documentation on the dress codes of Kwahu chiefs.
+The absence of such historical records turns to obscure the true identity of the dress codes used by Kwahu chiefs in the past as against those using the modern-day chiefs.
 Regarding cloth as an artefact helps to appreciate its historical significance among the culture of the people in every society.
-The Kwahu chiefs are the custodians of Kwahu traditions, the identity of the people they represent, hence any form of misrepresentation through the royal regalia of the chiefs could be tantamount to loss of identity of the people and culture they represent.
+The Kwahu chiefs are the custodians of Kwahu traditions, the identity of the people they represent hence any form of misrepresentation through the dress code of the chiefs could be tantamount to loss of identity of the people and culture they represent.

-It is therefore imperative to document the royal regalia of the chiefs from the past to present to serve as the reference point for posterity.
-This study seeks to delve into historical records and assesses the chief's regalia trends among Kwahu in Ghana.
+It is therefore imperative to document the dress codes of the chiefs from the past to present to serve as the reference point for posterity.
+This study seeks to delve into historical records and assess the costume trends among Kwahu chiefs in Ghana from the 1950 to 2022.
 Going back into history is vital to identify whether or not some cultural values have been lost to contemporary fashion with time.